FALUCA/wphappyportal/README.md

-# Sample Claim Portal for Workplace
+# Sample Happy Portal for Workplace

 A Claim Portal is a simple web page that e-mailless users can access to confirm their data and receive a Workplace access code.